Kaijiro/chromie/README.md

 # Chromie

-Chromie is a tool made to inspect passed Raid fight and try to figure :
+Chromie is a tool made to inspect passed World of Warcraft raids fight and try to figure :
 - Why it didn't work
 - Planify your Raid CDs
 - Get some stats on your pulls